Perth-Artifactory/Coil-Driver-Kit/readme.txt

-This is the STABLE version of the Artifactory Coil Driver Board!
-This is the version we have had fabricated and have tested, this **should** work.
+This is the MASTER version of the coil driver circuit, this is the version that should be electrically sound and functional however it has not been rigourously tested in the real world, please use the STABLE version if you want something you know will work, otherwise happy hacking!